magneticio/vamp-gateway-agent/README.md

 - `go install`
 - `go build`

-Alternatively using the `docker.sh` script:
+Alternatively using the `build.sh` script:
 ```
-  ./docker.sh --make
+  ./build.sh --make
 ```
 Deliverable is in `target/go` directory.